¶Why it's so hard to stop junk mail

 OptOutPrescreen — credit and insurance offers (free)

 OptOutPrescreen is the FCRA-backed opt-out for prescreened credit and insurance offers.
-Free, takes about a minute.
+Free, takes about 2 minutes.
 Lasts 5 years online, or permanent if you mail in the confirmation form.
 The strongest of the free services and worth doing regardless of which route you choose.

 Catalog Choice — catalogs only (free)